 Step 2: Choose Your Type of Brew

-This stage is actually made up of several sub-processes, including mashing, lautering, and boiling, all of which are crucial.
+This stage comprises several sub-processes, including mashing, lautering, and boiling, all of which are crucial.

 Making every effort to do things right during this period is essential to the overall quality of your product.

-It is critical that you recognize that this is all part of the learning process and that everyone will make errors in this process.
+You must recognize that this is all part of the learning process and that everyone will make errors.

 Take notes, acknowledge your missteps, and use them as learning opportunities!